 - Molly and Matt Ward, Hallmark RV

-Why only 5?
-You can bet there will be more dare-acceptors.
+Is this everyone?
+Nope.
+You can bet there will be more dare-acceptors, eventually.
 Just like you and I, they’re busy people, who are building businesses, taking care of families and rarely have the luxury to get to it all.